Oregon Episcopal School: State Championships

-Disaster on Mount Hood
+Mount Hood Disaster

-One of the worst climbing accidents in U.S. history occurred in May 1986 when seven sophomore students and two faculty froze to death while climbing Mount Hood.
-Of the four survivors, three had life-threatening injuries.
-One had his legs amputated.
+One of the worst climbing accidents in U.S. history occurred in May 1986 when seven sophomore students and two faculty froze to death while climbing Mount Hood while participating in an adventure program required by the school.
+Of the four survivors, three had life-threatening injuries, and one had his legs amputated.
 The OES disaster spurred the development of the Mountain Locator Unit, an inexpensive transmitter which helps searchers find climbers in distress.
+OES participates in a day of service in observance of the disaster each year on the second Wednesday of May.